 Canvas sheets are the minimalist version of their stretched counterpart.
 They are usually sold like a “sketch pad” in which X number of sheets are bound together and you just tear out one at a time.
 I did buy one of these once and although they took paint well you definitely need some kind of special clipboard kind of workspace to clamp them in place…I don’t feel like they are newbie-friendly at all, just my 2 cents worth.

 Additional Styles and Shapes

-Sometimes canvases are round or oval.
+Sometimes you can get canvases in round or oval shapes.
 I have only one oval…Personally I don’t care for elliptical sizes as they limit my ideas a little. but that’s just me 🙂 The quality is still good and also has the Convexo option too.

 I hope this will be helpful for all you budding Picassos out there.
 I know this was a lot of info to digest, but to sum up: stretched canvases are reasonably priced and they have a good number of size and style variations, for the larger sizes it is best to choose that 1 1/2″ thick “gallery” style as the price will be well worth it, as well as perfect for newbies and pros alike.